sarikasurampudi/oml/adb-oml/move-model-to-db/move-model-to-db2.md

     ![](./images/import-model.png  " ")

-5. Confirm the machine learning model was imported imported by running the following code.
+5. Confirm the machine learning model was imported by running the following code.

     ````
     <copy>